rktjmp/lush.nvim/README.md

 :lua require('lush').export_to_buffer(require('lush_theme.cool_name'))
 ```

-You can then yank the contents of the buffer, and paste it in `cool_name/colors/cool_name.vim`.
+You can then yank the contents of the buffer, and paste it in

-Lush also provides functions to export your color scheme in a more automated way.
-See the related documentation. <!-- link to parse-compile-apply -->
+`cool_name/colors/cool_name.vim`.

 QA
 --

 #### Why `return ...`?

-In Lua modules are just tables.
-Calling `lush(lush-spec)` will parse the given lush-spec,
+By returning our theme it acts as a Lua module, which allows us to use it in
+other Lua code or other themes.

+When we call `lush(lush-spec)` in our `.lua` file, our lush-spec is parsed and
-then it will return your theme as a Lua table (i.e. a parsed-lush-spec).
+returned as a Lua table, we call this a "parsed-lush-spec".
+We then `return`
-Returning this table allows other modules to `require(lush_spec_file)`
-and access your color scheme data.

-In the VimL file, we can call `lush(parsed-lush-spec)` to clear any existing
-highlighting and apply our parsed lush-spec.
+this table at the end of the file.

+The parsed-lush-spec can be passed to lush to *apply* the spec (as seen in the
+`.vim` file), but by returning the parsed-lush-spec, we can also require the
+lush-spec in other Lua code (`require('lush_theme/cool_name')`) and access it's
+color values.

 #### Why `lua/lush_theme/`?